LucDrenth/Lazuli/project-template/README.md

 This project uses [Lazuli](https://github.com/lucdrenth/lazuli) as a graphics engine.

 # Running
-To run the project as intended, use [run.sh](./scripts/run.sh).
+To run the project, run `make run` from the root directory.
-Alternatively, run `cargo run` in a terminal.